 Juju’s Cajun Crawfish Shak

 If you didn’t know what you were looking for, you’d likely drive right by Juju’s.
-An authentic crawfish shack in a broken-down building with a hand-painted sign, Juju’s is the very definition of hidden gem.
+An authentic crawfish shack in a broken-down building with a hand-painted sign, Juju’s is the very definition of a hidden gem.
 Open only from January to June; people travel from far and wide (and often multiple hours) to try their tasty mudbugs through word of mouth.
 As a testament to their success, they’ve doubled their business every year since 2003, but being BYO doesn’t hurt either.

 A no-frills strip mall venue, K-Asian is one of those “don’t judge a book by its cover” kind of establishments.
 Their crawfish are spicy, seasoned to perfection, and sold by the pound.
 Besides large and affordable mudbugs, they also offer chicken, shrimp, oyster, and catfish platters.